Bill Putnam: California

-At the time Putnam founded United Recording, stereo recording was new and considered by the major record labels as little more than a novelty.
-But Putnam foresaw its importance and, at his own expense, began making and stockpiling simultaneous stereo mixes of recordings produced at United.
-Around 1962, as consumer demand for stereo recordings was surging, the major labels offered to buy Putnam's stockpile of stereo recordings.
-Putnam negotiated a lucrative deal, whereby he was recompensed not for the finished recordings, but for the (much more expensive) studio time used in mixing the stereo versions.
-According to Putnam's former associate, Allen Sides, at this time United Recording was bringing in around US$200,000 per month in studio billing (equivalent to US$ per month today).
+At the time Putnam started United Recording, stereo recording was new and considered by the major record labels as little more than a novelty.
+But he foresaw its importance and at his own expense, began making and stockpiling simultaneous stereo mixes of recordings produced at United.
+About 1962, as consumer demand for stereo recordings was surging, the major labels offered to buy Putnam's stockpile of stereo recordings.
+He negotiated a lucrative deal, whereby he was recompensed not for the finished recordings, but for the (much more expensive) studio time used in mixing the stereo versions.
+According to his former associate, Allen Sides, at this time United Recording was bringing in around $200,000 per month in studio billing (equivalent to $ per month today).

-After the United/Western merger, and at the request of several film music producers in Hollywood who were looking for a more modern sound for their films, the studios began to record film scores utilizing multi-track film recorders.
+After the United/Western merger and at the request of several film music producers in Hollywood who were looking for a more modern sound for their films, the studios began to record film scores utilizing multi-track film recorders.
 Playing video cues and sync recording mono audio for quick playback in the studio was also a very popular time saver.

 In 1962, sensing a business opportunity in the Bay Area's commercial jingle industry, Putnam purchased a majority interest in Coast Recorders and moved the studio to a location at 960 Bush Street.
 He eventually relocated Coast Recorders to a two-floor studio complex of his own design at 827 Folsom Street, where Francis Ford Coppola leased space on the second floor for his American Zoetrope film studio.
-Less than a year later, on September 15, 1970, Putnam sold majority control of the building to Columbia Records, a division of CBS.
-The location would later become the home of The Automatt recording studio.
+Less than a year later on September 15, 1970, Putnam sold majority control of the building to Columbia Records, a division of CBS.
+The location later became the home of The Automatt recording studio.